Peter Morton

 Burton Tigrett), a chain of casual dining restaurants.

 Early life and education

-Morton is the son of Arnie Morton, founder of the Morton's Steakhouse chain.
-His father was of Jewish descent.
+Morton is the son of Adleen June (Savin) and Arnie Morton, founder of the Morton's Steakhouse chain.
+He is of Jewish heritage.
 In 1969, he graduated from the University of Denver with a B.S.B.A. in restaurant and hotel management.
 His twin sister is Pam Morton; and his half-brother is restaurateur and businessman Michael Morton.
 He was a member of the Phi Sigma Delta fraternity.

 Career

 Morton's first Hard Rock Cafe opened near Hyde Park Corner in London.
 The chain began global expansion in 1982 when Morton and his partner, Isaac Tigrett, agreed to develop their own cafes in various cities.
 Morton (Hard Rock America) opened Hard Rocks in Los Angeles, San Francisco, Chicago, and Houston, Las Vegas; San Diego, La Jolla, and Newport Beach, California; Sydney and Melbourne, Australia; Honolulu and Maui, Hawaii; among others.
 In 1995, The Rank Organisation (now The Rank Group) acquired the cafes owned by Morton, but Morton retained the Hard Rock Hotel & Casino in Las Vegas.

 In May 2006, Morton sold the Hard Rock Hotel & Casino in Las Vegas to New York-based Morgans Hotel Group.
 The sale included the rights to the Hard Rock Hotel brand West of the Mississippi River which includes Texas, California, Australia and Vancouver, British Columbia.
 Morton later founded Morton's Restaurant in Los Angeles.